EANorwayService/EA-Groups-CRM/README.md

 ![Advanced Google Services](images/advancedService.png)

-### Step 2: Add ID for file with list of members to bundle.js
+### Step 2: Add ID for file with list of members to CRMsetup.gs
 Find or make a google Spreadsheet with a list of your community members.
 You can later choose from this list who you want to add as candidates to the system.
 Be careful to not include the last part of this URL
 [This is an example](https://docs.google.com/spreadsheets/d/1PEZhv7JwFeFfu8oeloPuxFmHMNCop2YdguYI1G0g4io/edit?usp=sharing) of such a list, if your only trying the system you can use this list as you member list.
 The script will add a copy of this list of members to the new folder with the CRM system.